NSLS-II/scientific-python-cookiecutter/docs/source/publishing-docs.rst

 Publishing the Documentation
 ============================

-In this section you will pushing your documentation on a public website.
+In this section you will publish your documentation on a public website hosted by GitHub Pages.

 This section assume you have already set up Travis-CI, as we covered in a previous section, :doc:`ci`.